T-ara: 2009–2010: Formation, debut and breakthrough

-In November 2010, the group was in the third season of the reality show Hello Baby, in which they took care of Moon Mason and his two brothers.
-T-ara released the digital download for "Wae Ireoni", the lead single for their first extended play, Temptastic, on November 23, 2010.
+In November 2010, the group appeared in the third season of the reality show Hello Baby, where they took care of Moon Mason and his two brothers.
+T-ara released "Wae Ireoni", the lead single for their first extended play, Temptastic, on November 23, 2010.
+The single peaked at number four on Gaon's weekly digital chart and at number two on the download chart.
+It sold over 1.7 million digital copies by 2011.
 Temptastic was released in digital format on December 1, 2010, along with their second single, "Yayaya".
 The album's physical release was delayed until December 3 due to the bombardment of Yeonpyeong earlier in November 2010.

-T-ara held their first comeback performance through Music Bank on December 3 and began promotions with their new seventh member, Hwayoung, and new leader, Boram, and received two consecutive wins for "Wae Ireoni" and "Yayaya" on M Countdown.
+T-ara received two consecutive wins for "Wae Ireoni" and "Yayaya" on M Countdown.